-Why To Make Your Own Sauerkraut
+Why Make Your Own Sauerkraut

 During reading this post, at some moment you maybe started to think: “Why would anyone nowadays make sauerkraut at home when it can easily be bought at the store?”

-My motivation in this endeavor was twofold:
+My motivation for this endeavor was twofold:

-- Learning about fermentation of food and preserving excess vegetables – preparing veggies and observing what will happen in these wonderful jars, for me, is an amazing experience!
-For example, sauerkraut won’t have the same taste on the 7th and on 14th day of fermentation.
+- Learning about the fermentation of food and preserving excess vegetables – preparing veggies and observing what will happen in these wonderful jars, for me, is an amazing experience!
+For example, sauerkraut won’t have the same taste on the 7th and on the 14th day of fermentation.
 Moreover, it is more likely that the taste will change completely.
 I don’t know about you, but this is absolutely fascinating to me.
 Also, because I constantly try different recipes, I often find myself in a situation where I don’t have enough time to use up all veggies before they spoil.
 I hate throwing away food and lacto-fermentation is a great way to prolong its life.

-How Does Lacto-Fermentation Works
+How Does Lacto-Fermentation Work